bgiatran/music-profile-analytics/README.md

-# Listening Insight Dashboard
+# Music Profile Analytics

-The Listening Insight Dashboard is a Streamlit application that analyzes a user’s Spotify listening history and presents the results through interactive visualizations and simple machine-learning models.
+The Music Profile Analytics Dashboard is a Streamlit application that analyzes a user’s Spotify listening history and presents the results through interactive visualizations and simple machine-learning models.
 Building this project sharpened my skills across the **entire analytics workflow**—from data collection and cleaning to exploratory analysis, feature engineering, modeling, and communication.

 ## Why I Built This